Performance as an act of love

 “To me the performance of medieval music is an act of love, the love of making a contribution to humankind.
 It consists in sharing compiled knowledge from the perspective of an artistic mind”

 The sound of medieval organs is forged by modulating wind pressure through bellows: their expressive possibilities are immense.
-Flexibility and precision are essential for the performer of historical organs.
-I consider portative and positive organs to be wind instruments instead of keyboard instruments.

 You can download my Bio/CV here (PDF).
 Contact me here to know what concert programs I can offer you.